miterion/fdamken.github.io/content/latex/best-practices.md

 TODO

 #### Do Not Use `\text` For Operators
-Using `\text` changes the font familiy to the document’s text family while `\mathrm` retains the math font but removes spacing that would otherwise be placed between letters.
+Using `\text` changes the font family to the document’s text family while `\mathrm` retains the math font but removes spacing that would otherwise be placed between letters.
 Note that for actual text, `\text` can still be used and `\mathrm` removes all spaces (which should never be used in math operators anyway).

 #### Use Left/Right Versions of Symbols